-- The AIM Market, which is not subject to the recommendations of The Code, was largely responsible for the 24% increase in the sector's average Corporate Governance scores. - 2) The 38% rise in the number of female Directors, although still low in real terms, has largely been down to Board appointments made within AIM-listed companies. - The top twenty scoring companies in the 'Opus Leadership Corporate Governance Ranking' achieved an average of 99% and delivered an average decrease in shareholder value of 27%.
-This contrasts with the bottom twenty companies in the ranking who had an overall score of 21% and shareholder value dropped by 75%.
+- There has been a significant increase in the number of companies declaring their Non-Executive Directors to be independent and additionally designating one of them as the Senior Independent Non-Director. - 2) The 41% rise in the number of female Directors, although still low in real terms, has largely been down to Board appointments made within AIM-listed companies. - The top twenty scoring companies in the 'Opus Leadership Corporate Governance Ranking' achieved an average of 95% and delivered an average decrease in shareholder value of 15%.
+This contrasts with the bottom twenty companies in the ranking who had an overall score of 23% and shareholder value dropped by 21%.